 Here’s a short recap on some of the things I’ve been asked about.

-Breastfeeding: It’s been difficult.
+It’s been difficult.
 Margot was tongue tied so getting her to latch wasn’t easy, and it’s just not working.
 I met with a lactation consultant at the hospital and had one come to my house, too.
-I loved the second consultant but after we saw an ENT and had Margot’s tongue tie fixed, she seemed to dislike latching even more.
-There’s very little time to pump when your baby won’t latch and needs bottles with every feed, so my supply is awful.
-I’m not beating myself up over it but this is something I wanted to do for her and in some small way, it feels like something I couldn’t give her.
+I loved the second consultant but when we had her tongue tie fixed, she seemed to dislike latching even more.
+There’s very little time to pump when your baby won’t latch and needs bottles with every feed.
 I’m not 100% ready to give up but it’s also not working, so we’ll see what happens.